Frequently Asked Questions for RFA-DA-21-009:

 - If preliminary data collection is delayed due to COVID-19, can it be added after the application is submitted?

-Per NOT-OD-20-163, for applications submitted for the May 2021 Council, a one-page update with preliminary data as post-submission materials for applications submitted under all activity codes, will be accepted 30 days before the study section meeting, ONLY if the Funding Opportunity Announcement (FOA) allowed preliminary data in the application.
+Per NOT-OD-20-163, for applications submitted for the May 2021 Council, a one-page update with preliminary data as post-submission materials for applications submitted under all activity codes, will be accepted 30 days before the study section meeting, ONLY if the funding opportunity allowed preliminary data in the application.
 Review NOT-OD-20-163 for specific guidance.

 - Will late applications be allowed?